-The Company recognized no provision for loan losses for the third quarter 2018 given stable nonperforming loan volumes and other credit quality attributes.
+The Company recognized no provision for loan losses for the third quarter 2019 given low levels of nonperforming loans and other credit quality attributes.

 The following appears in accordance with the Private Securities Litigation Reform Act of 1995: